sbrisard/sbrisard.github.io/src/content/posts/20210509-What_is_homogenization-05.md

 For larger systems, it is no longer practical to establish closed-form expressions of the apparent stiffness.
-We must resort to numerical simulations, that are presented in a companion post XXXX.
+We must resort to numerical simulations, that are presented in a companion post **TODO: : add link to post**.

 The simulations are carried out for the set of parameters for which an isotropic effective behavior is expected, namely $χ\_x=χ\_y=2$ and $θ=π/4$.
 Then